Skip to main content

 Other Routes

-You may be able to get training through one of the new entrant training schemes that broadcasters and film bodies offer, for example:
+You may be able to get a place on a new entrant training scheme that broadcasters and film bodies offer, for example:

 You could also take short courses in camera operation run by film schools, regional screen agencies and private training providers.